moxley/coercion/README.md

   </row>
   ```

-[`Ecto.Schema`](https://hexdocs.pm/ecto/Ecto.Schema.html) is often be a good
+[`Ecto.Schema`](https://hexdocs.pm/ecto/Ecto.Schema.html) is often a good
-fit for this type of problem, but sometimes it can be too big of a solution.
+fit for this type of problem, but sometimes it's overkill.

 ## Installation